uclapi/uclapi/README.md

 (venv)Your-Computer:your_project UserName$
 ```

-Once inside anything we run runs with this environments version of python.
+Once inside anything we run runs with this environment's version of python and the version's of any packages installed within it.
 This must be done whenever using our project and so before running *manage.py* or other python files remember to be in the virtual environment.

 Finally to exit this you simply type